Angular Momentum for Black Hole Binaries in Numerical Relativity: Kerr-inspired BOAM

-The Newtonian equivalent differs only in the absence of the $3M/R$ subtractions inside the square roots.
-The results in Tables~\ref{tab:Lbinq1nospin} - \ref{tab:Lbinq3spin} show that the Kerr-inspired values differ significantly from the Newtonian values only when the separation is small and one would expect general relativistic effects.
+when both black holes don't have spin.
+The Newtonian equivalent differs only in the absence of the $3M/r$ subtractions inside the square roots.
+The results in Tables~\ref{tab:Lbinq1nospin} - \ref{tab:Lbinq3spin} show that the Kerr-inspired values differ significantly from the Newtonian values only when the separation is small and one would expect significant general relativistic effects.

-What is most important to the purpose of this paper, however, is to compare these results for the BOAM with a measure of the BOAM that has meaning for conservation.
+What is most important to the purpose of this paper is to compare these Kerr-inspired results for the BOAM with a measure of the BOAM that has meaning for conservation.
 This is the NR content of the right-hand side of Eq.~\eqref{eq:dLdOm} in which the meaningful BOAM is taken to be the quantity that is decreased by the angular momentum in outgoing GWs.